savonet/book/language.md

 TODO: expliquer le flux des sources: par exemple, si on fait un on_metadata mais qu'on ne lit pas la sortie, la fonction n'est pas appelée...

-What is a faillible source?
+What is a faillible source? (source available or not)

 In practice, simply use `mksafe`{.liquidsoap}